platform-engineering-labs/formae-plugin-template/README.md

 - Remove orphaned resources from previous failed runs (pre-cleanup)
 - Clean up resources created during the test run (post-cleanup)

-The script should be idempotent and delete all resources matching your test prefix (e.g., `formae-plugin-sdk-test-*`).
+The script should be idempotent and delete all resources under the /testdata folder

 #### GitHub Actions